MKRNaqeebi/MKRNaqeebi/README.md

 5. Worked to create a workflow to use different models with the same data to check which perform model performed better.
 6. Worked to build a search system to search based on text and filter based on text, int, and float. etc.
-I have worked on Python, flask, Kubernetes, EKS, AWS, kubeflow, kubeflow pipelines, AI, ML, etc
+I have worked on Python, flask, Kubernetes, EKS, AWS, kubeflow, kubeflow pipelines, AI, ML, etc.

 At DataFlik I develop An advanced AI engine, thousands of data points, instant algorithmic skip tracing, cutting-edge geofencing ad campaigns, and the best hidden off-market deals and leads.
 I have worked on the backend and frontend of the application.
 I have worked on the backend with Django, Django Rest Framework, and PostgreSQL.
 I have worked on the frontend with React.
 I have worked on the deployment with Docker, Docker Compose, and AWS.